On gradient estimates of the heat semigroups on step-two Carnot groups: Introduction

 For estimates of higher order derivatives, we need an extra assumption as follows.

 \begin{ass} Let $\G$ be a step-two Carnot group.
 For every $k=2,3,\ldots$ there exists a constant $C_k > 0$ such that

 \end{ass}

 Here we recall that the inequality \eqref{hka2} for $k = 1$ is known on step-two Carnot groups.
 To be more precise, it follows from \cite[Proposition 2.21]{BG17} that step-two Carnot group satisfies the generalized curvature-dimension inequality $\mathrm{CD}(0,\rho,\kappa,q)$ in the sense of Baudoin--Garofalo with $\rho,\kappa > 0$.
 Then \cite[Theorem 3.1]{Q15} gives the following gradient estimate of the heat kernel.
 Note that although in \cite[Theorem 3.1]{Q15} it is assumed that the invariant measure is finite, it does not play any role in the proof so one can apply it to step-two Carnot groups.
-We have already confirmed this with the author. \begin{lem}[Theorem 3.1 of \cite{Q15}] Let $\G$ be a step-two Carnot group.
+See Appendix \ref{app} for more details. \begin{lem} Let $\G$ be a step-two Carnot group.
 Then there is a constant $C>0$ such that

 \end{lem}

 Now we can formulate our main results of this work.